IntersectMBO/cardano-db-sync/doc/schema.md

 ### `reward`

 A table for earned staking rewards.
 After 13.2 release it includes only 3 types of rewards: member, leader and refund,  since the other 2 types have moved to a separate table instant_reward.
 The rewards are inserted incrementally and this procedure is finalised when the spendable epoch comes.
 Before the epoch comes, some entries may be missing.
+The `reward.id` field has been removed and it only appears on docs due to a bug.

 * Primary Id: `id`